HerreraCorzoJuan/ui-test/README.md

 Send a link to your recruiter pointing to your repository (Github, Bitbucket) including 2 branches.
 One with the layout part and another one with the interactive (and NodeJS if applies) part.
 The master branch should contain the entire exercise.

+## Project Notes

+It´s an SPA developed using Angular as main framework.
+So you need to set up all the environment related to Angular apps in order to up and run the project.

+Some approaches to work on the SPA:
+* Local storage was used to save the state of app (For bigger apps it could have been implemented Ngrx and Reactive approach).
+* bootstrap was implemented as a CSS framework
+* FontAwesome Icons library was used for icons
+* Some CSS approaches based on flexbox and html 5

+What has left pending?
+* I did not managed to work on Mobile version.
+* Some pixel perfect stuff and the search label on the bottom of the page.
+* The card-info at the top of the page